Last fact-checked: 26 February 2020

-Phuket is an idyllic tropical paradise, and there is nowhere better to relax after undergoing dental treatment.
-One of Thailand’s largest islands, there is everything here for sun-worshippers – or for the more adventurous, surfing, scuba diving, rock climbing and sea kayaking are some of the more popular pursuits here.
+Phuket (pronounced "Poo KET") is an idyllic tropical island paradise, nowhere better to relax after undergoing dental treatment in Thailand.
+Sun-worshippers will find everything here – or for the more adventurous, surfing, scuba diving, rock climbing and sea kayaking are some of the more popular Phuket pursuits.

-Phuket is a well-established tourist destination, and resorts such as Patong are cosmopolitan, vibrant and lively.
-Away from the hullabaloo there are miles of sandy coastlines, fringed with lush green vistas and the turquoise waters of the Andaman Sea.
-From the raucous excitement of Patong, to the night markets of old Phuket Town, or to the slower pace of Nai Han beach, there is something in Phuket for everyone.
+Phuket is a well-established tourist destination, and nearby resorts such as Patong are cosmopolitan, vibrant and lively.
+Away from the hullabaloo, you can find miles of sandy coastlines, fringed with lush green vistas and the turquoise waters of the Andaman Sea.
+From the raucous excitement of Patong to the night markets of old Phuket Town or the slower pace of Nai Han beach, there is something in Phuket for everyone.

 Thousands of visitors have also discovered that Phuket’s attractions include expert dentistry at low prices.
-Dental Departures works alongside the best Phuket dentists, and we can help you make the right choice for your particular dental treatment.
+Dental Departures works alongside the best dental clinics and dentists in Phuket and we can help you make the right choice for your required dental treatment.

-Phuket is situated in South-West Thailand.
-It is connected to the mainland via a bridge.
+Phuket is situated in southwest Thailand, connected to the mainland via a bridge.

 Phuket is the ultimate holiday destination.
-Its stunning scenery, incredible restaurants and some of the most luxurious hotels in the world ensures its enduring popularity.
+Its stunning scenery, robust restaurant scent and some of the most luxurious hotels in the world ensures its enduring popularity.

 Phuket is far from being a traditional little backwater.
-It is a sophisticated island, catering for modern tastes.
+It is a sophisticated island, catering to modern tastes.
 Dental facilities reflect this.
 You can be sure that clinics are up-to-date with the latest in dental techniques and fitted with state-of-the-art equipment.
-There are no concessions on the quality of care you will receive in Phuket, even though prices are significantly lower here.
+There are a number of reasons why going abroad for dental care is a good option, including better customer service, excellent facilities and low prices.

 Australia Prices (AUD)